-In Example 1, the sum of the components is expressed as fenthion, following adjustment for the different molecular weights (conversion factors), in Example 2, the sum of triadimenon and triadimenol is expressed as their arithmetic sum, and in Example 3, the sum of thiodicarb and methomyl is expressed as methomyl.
+In Example 1, the sum of the components is expressed as fenthion, following adjustment for the different molecular weights (conversion factors).
+In Example 2, the sum of metaflumizone E and metaflumizone Z is expressed as their arithmetic sum (metaflumizone).

-The following examples illustrate the three different types of summing that are required in order to meet the requirements of the residue definition.
+The following examples illustrate the two different types of summing that are required in order to meet the requirements of the residue definition.